https://lgpress.clemson.edu

 No Yes

-Cucumber, cantaloupe chlorothalonil, mancozeb, Zampro®, Elumin® Orondis® Opti, Omega®*, Gavel® Ranman, Presidio®
+Cucumber, cantaloupe chlorothalonil, mancozeb, Zampro®, Elumin® Orondis® Opti, Omega*, Gavel®, Ranman, Presidio®

-*Note: 30-day pre-harvest interval on cantaloupe and 7-day pre-harvest interval on cucumber and squashes with Omega®.
-Omega® is not registered on watermelon.
+* Note: 30-day pre-harvest interval on cantaloupe and 7-day pre-harvest interval on cucumber and squashes with Omega.
+Omega is not registered on watermelon.

 Management

-Rotate fungicides to reduce the risk of fungicide resistance.
+Rotate conventional fungicides to reduce the risk of fungicide resistance.
 Tank mixing fungicides specific for downy mildew with protectant fungicide also helps prevent fungicide resistance.
 Do not rotate Gavel® with Elumin® as both fungicides are in Fungicide Resistance Action Committee (FRAC) Group 22.

-In most parts of the United States, both strains 1 and 2 of cucurbit downy mildew are resistant to Ridomil, Forum®, and FRAC Group 11 fungicides (Cabrio®, Quadris®, Flint®, Pristine®, and Reason®).5 Resistance to Previcur® Flex, Tanos®, and Curzate® is also present in some strains and locations, so these fungicides are not recommended against cucurbit downy mildew in South Carolina.
-Orondis® Ultra (Orondis® + Revus® premix) is not recommended on cucumber, cantaloupe, or honeydew, because strain 2 is insensitive to the Revus® component (table 2).6
+In most parts of the United States, both strains 1 and 2 of cucurbit downy mildew are resistant to Ridomil, Forum®, and FRAC Group 11 fungicides (Cabrio®, Quadris®, Flint®, Pristine®, and Reason®).
+The squash strain (strain 1) in South Carolina is resistant to Curzate®.
+Resistance to Previcur® Flex and Tanos®, Curzate® is also present in some strains and locations, so these fungicides are not recommended against cucurbit downy mildew in South Carolina.

 Most importantly, the number of sprays with Orondis® fungicides is limited to one-third the total number of fungicide sprays per crop.
 This means if cucurbits are sprayed one to five times, an Orondis® fungicide may be sprayed only once.
 Orondis® fungicides may be sprayed twice if the total number of sprays is six to eight.
-In a fungicide program, Orondis® fungicides must be rotated with two other fungicides 1:1:1.
+In a fungicide program, Orondis® fungicides must be rotated with two other fungicides 1:1:1 (table 1).

 Table 2.
 Special notes about Foliar Orondis products.